elendil7/cycle-mania/README.md

 ## ⚡️ Features

 - Dynamic slash commands that can be executed on Discord, for an aesthetic user experience.
 - Ability to fetch data from Strava API and visualize it (via a discord embed).
+Current implemented Strava commands:
+  - Club command
+  - Leaderboard command
+- Cron job that automatically sends new activities from your Strava club to a specified Discord channel (with any interval of time you choose; i.e., 1 hour, 4 hours, 1 day).

 ## 🚀 Setup